TilletJ/Terraformate/README.md

 ## Disclaimer
 This script isn't compatible with snaps, because I don't use it.
-Don't exptect to see this feature in the upcoming versions!
+Don't expect to see this feature in the upcoming versions!

 This script has been tested on:
 * KDE neon 5.12